joshuanikolas/nicki-trivia/README.md

 * Create a variable for the current catagory the player is in

 * Create a function for a 15 second timer for each question

+### Technologies Used:

+* HTML

+* Javascript

+* style.css

+### Stetch Goals:

+* I would love to be able to be an expert at javascript and feel confident in creating the codes off bat.
+I feel like this project was very tideous and did lots of researching to get where I wanted this project to be as much as possible.
+HTML and CSS is what I really enjoyed the most.